Eating Disorders Organizations

 Eating Disorders Coalition was developed to advance the federal recognition of eating disorders as a public health priority.

 F.E.A.S.T. is an international organization of and for parents and caregivers to help loved ones recover from eating disorders by providing information and mutual support.
 It promotes evidence-based treatment and advocates for research and education to reduce the suffering associated with eating disorders.

 The National Alliance on Mental Illness is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 NAMI advocates for access to services, treatment, supports and research and is steadfast in its commitment to raising awareness and building a community of hope for all of those in need.

 The National Eating Disorders Association (NEDA) is a nonprofit organization dedicated to supporting individuals and families affected by eating disorders.
-We campaign for prevention, improved access to quality treatment and increased research funding to better understand and treat eating disorders.
-We work with partners and volunteers to develop programs and tools to help everyone who seeks assistance.
+NEDA campaigns for prevention, improved access to quality treatment and increased research funding to better understand and treat eating disorders.
+NEDA also provides a helpline at (800) 931-2237.

-The mission of the National Institute of Mental Health (NIMH) is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery and a cure.
-For the Institute to continue fulfilling this vital public health mission, it must foster innovative thinking and ensure that a full array of novel scientific perspectives are used to further discovery in the evolving science of brain, behavior and experience.
+The NIMH’s mission is to transform the understanding and treatment of mental illnesses through basic and clinical research to pave the way for prevention, recovery, and a cure.
+The Institute fosters innovative thinking and ensures the use of a full array of novel scientific perspectives in the evolving science of brain, behavior, and experience.
 In this way, breakthroughs in science can become breakthroughs for all people with mental illnesses.